ranbureand/sitefolio/_projects/medlay-documentation-site.markdown

 preview_image: 'medlay_site_00.jpg'
 preview_color: '#525252'

-excerpt: 'The documentation site introduces and formalizes Medlay, a new hybrid media form concept for crafting multimedia artifacts on the Web.'
+description: 'The documentation site introduces and formalizes Medlay, a new hybrid media form concept for crafting multimedia artifacts on the Web.'
 exordium: 'The documentation site introduces and formalizes Medlay, a new hybrid media form concept for crafting multimedia artifacts on the Web.'

 published: true